International Studies and Diplomacy

 Course content

-The MA/PGDip International Studies and Diplomacy (ISD) programme is designed for those engaged in, or planning to embark upon, a professional career requiring international expertise in government, not-for-profit, corporate or academic environments.
+The MA International Studies and Diplomacy (ISD) programme is designed for those engaged in, or planning to embark upon, a professional career requiring international expertise in government, not-for-profit, corporate or academic environments.

-- Excellent inter-disciplinary understanding of key concepts, theories and debates in the study of international affairs
+- gain an excellent inter-disciplinary understanding of key concepts, theories and debates in the study of international affairs

-- Excellent knowledge of international policy debates and principle issues from perspectives of both the global North and South
+- gain in-depth knowledge of international policy debates and principle issues from perspectives of both the global North and South

-- Ability to undertake critical analysis of contemporary international policy issues and challenges
+- develop the ability to undertake critical analysis of contemporary international policy issues and challenges

-- Development of module specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations.
+- you will also develop module specific practical skills such as policy analysis and policy advocacy, negotiation, mediation, communication and media relations

 Information for international students